jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-18.md

 Section 1.
 Guiding Principle.

-Within one (1) year from the effectivity of the Act, there shall be a Universal Charge to be determined, fixed and approved by the ERC that shall be imposed on all electricity End-users, including self-generation entities.
+Within one (1) year from the effectivity , there shall be a Universal Charge to be determined, fixed and approved by the ERC that shall be imposed on all electricity End-users, including self-generation entities.

 Section 2.
 Scope of Application.